 Advertise in the right places

 Having the right advert is a good step, but getting the advert in front of skilled candidates is equally important.
-Doing some research into where your candidates might frequently search is a good idea.
-Or, you can reach multiple audiences at once, as one of JOIN’s features is a multi-posting tool, meaning you can increase your visibility with a lower amount of effort.
+Researching job sites that your candidates might frequently visit is a good idea.
+Or, you can reach multiple audiences at once, as one of JOIN’s features is a multi-posting tool, meaning you can increase your visibility with less effort.

 Testing the candidate’s skills early in the process is a great way to check if they are what you’re looking for in the role.
 While this step is usually included at the end of the interview stages, switching this round means that you’re prioritising skills from early on.